martincostello/blog/source/2024-09-09-whats-new-for-openapi-with-dotnet-9.html.md

 As ever, performance is relative to the environment used and your numbers might vary.
 However with a relatively stable environment (GitHub Actions' Ubuntu runners in this case), the graphs show consistent performance across multiple runs and a clear improvement as newer versions of .NET 9 are used.
+The useful data here is in the trends, not the absolute values.

 ## Further Reading